 December 7th is National Pearl Harbor Remembrance Day.

-Nobel Prizes are awarded on the 10th of December on the anniversary of Alfred Nobel’s death.
+Nobel Prizes are awarded on December 10th on the anniversary of Alfred Nobel’s death.

-On the 11th of Dec.
-1936, King Edward VIII abdicated the throne of England to marry a twice-divorced American named Wallis Warfield Simpson.
+On December 11th 1936, King Edward VIII abdicated the throne of England to marry a twice-divorced American named Wallis Warfield Simpson.

-Sir Francis Drake set sail from England on the 13th of December, 1577 leading a voyage around-the-world.
+Sir Francis Drake set sail from England on December 13th, 1577 leading a voyage around-the-world.

 December 13th is St. Lucia’s Day, which has long been associated with festivals of light.

-On the 17th of December, 1903, Orville and Wilbur Wright, two brothers from Dayton, Ohio, ushered in the era of flight and soared into history.
+On December 17th, 1903, Orville and Wilbur Wright, two brothers from Dayton, Ohio, ushered in the era of flight and soared into history.

 The first day of winter is on either December 21st or 22nd.
 This is the shortest day of the year and the longest night.
 It is called the winter or Southern solstice in the Northern Hemisphere.

-In Britain, Boxing Day is usually celebrated on the following day after Christmas Day, which is the 26thof December.
+In Britain, Boxing Day is usually celebrated on the following day after Christmas Day, which is December 26th.
 However, strictly speaking, Boxing Day is the first weekday after Christmas.

-Why is the 26th of December called Boxing Day?
-Traditionally, the 26th of December was the day to open the Christmas box to share the contents with the poor.
+Why is December 26th called Boxing Day?
+Traditionally, December 26th was the day to open the Christmas box to share the contents with the poor.

 December 28th is considered by some to be the unluckiest day of the year.

-Times Square became the go-to place for New Year’s Eve revellers as early as 1904, but it was in 1907 that the New Year’s Eve Ball made its first appearance.
+Times Square became the go-to place for New Year’s Eve revelers as early as 1904, but it was in 1907 that the New Year’s Eve Ball made its first appearance.

-Do you have any interesting or fun facts about December that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about December?
+Share them here in the comments below!